-This can be compared to the US News list of top law schools in the area of tax (on a page formerly at https://www.usnews.com/best-graduate-schools/top-law-schools/tax-law-rankings?int=9d0608&int=acf809 which has since been removed) omitting the schools without Tax LLM programs:
+This can be compared to the 2022 US News list of top law schools in the area of tax (https://www.usnews.com/best-graduate-schools/top-law-schools/tax-law-rankings):

 I would love to tout Tax Talent’s survey as the best for students concerned with career prospects, but Harvard and Michigan simply don’t belong on this list.
 Year after year they make this same mistake.
 Harvard has only an LLM program designed for foreign law graduates, with the option of focusing on tax with a few select courses.
 Michigan, as noted in a prior post, only has a tiny academically-driven tax program that most people don’t know exists.
 Tax Talent’s continued failure to account for this severely undermines its ranking’s credibility.

-That isn’t to say that one should fly across the nation to attend any program other than NYU’s or maybe Georgetown’s.
+That isn’t to say that one should fly across the nation to attend any program other than NYU’s, Georgetown’s, or Northwestern’s.
 I certainly wouldn’t advise someone trying to find employment in California to fly to Philadelphia to attend Villanova.
 My own experience at Golden Gate was good, but my employment campaign was a local one.
 In fact, I chose to attend Golden Gate rather than NYU or Georgetown because of its local connections – something I was missing coming from the University of Chicago – and it was the right choice for me.
 The balancing of a local program versus a national one is always a difficult choice.
 But, with this changing world, the stigma of online “executive” tax LLM programs may greatly diminish and it may be an easier choice – NYU or Georgetown Executive Tax LLM programs, if you can get in.

 The author of this post is Daniel W. Layton.